-Only some companies pay great importance to the development of the online marketing, that means they do not plan to develop sales strategy based on the new possibilities of combining online and offline marketing.
-Till now, the most effective marketing strategy was multichannel, which means it used multiple channels in reaching out the customers through different channels of communication – mobile applications, websites, stationary stores, etc. Currently, marketers attention is focused on omnichannel strategy, which concerns not only on reaching out the customers using multiple channels of communication but also links them together.
+Not every company pays close attention to the development of online marketing.
+They do not necessarily plan to develop a sales strategy based on the new possibilities of combining online and offline marketing.
+Until now, the most effective marketing strategy was multichannel, which means it used multiple channels in reaching out to customers through different channels of communication – mobile applications, websites, physical stores, etc. Currently, the attention of marketers is focused on omnichannel strategy, which concerns not only on reaching out to customers using multiple channels of communication but also linking them together.

-It is not only about the decision whether it is better for the customer to reach him through the stationary store or on-line ones.
-The most important are to combine a lot of different channels of contact with the customer in order to increase the number of recipients, and preventing the loss of leads at various stages of the purchasing path.
+It is not only about the decision whether it is better to reach customers through the stationary stores or online ones.
+The point is to combine many different channels of contact with the customer in order to increase the number of recipients and prevent the loss of leads at various stages of the purchasing path.

-Many popular brands postpone the introduction of on-line shops or other tools of communication with customers, fearing of a drop down in profits from stationary stores.
-An example would be IKEA, which postponed for years the opening of the on-line shop in Poland.
-To such a step IKEA has decided only in several countries in which they sell.
-This strategy of furniture manufacturer stems from concerns about the fact that the introduction of new sales channels can have unexpected consequences, such as the loss in the operation of the restaurant in IKEA points.
-With the use of the on-line store, furniture manufacturer will also have to deal with the problem of delivery of its product range.
-In a case of purchase of furniture through the Internet, the customer will require the fast and secure delivery.
+Many popular brands postpone the introduction of online shops or other tools of communication with customers, fearing of a drop in profits from physical stores.
+An example would be IKEA, which postponed for years the opening of their online shop in Poland.
+This strategy of the furniture manufacturer stems from concerns about the fact that the introduction of new sales channels can have unexpected consequences, such as the loss in the operation of the restaurant in IKEA locations.
+With the use of the online store, IKEA will also have to deal with the problem of delivery of its product range.
+In the case of the purchase of furniture through the Internet, the customer will require fast and secure delivery.

-At the stage of change in sales strategy, new channels of communication should be introduced to customers very slowly, to examine increased interest and new consumers’ needs.
-Despite the risks associated with the use of modern marketing strategies, omnichannel is an interesting trend that should be known better and maybe consider to implement in your own company.
-There are many indications that the multichannel will become the future of the marketing.
-Here are the three most important points on which your should start when planning the implementation of the omnichannel strategy.
+At the stage of change in a sales strategy, new channels of communication should be introduced to customers very slowly, to examine increased interest and consumer needs.
+Despite the risks associated with the use of modern marketing strategies, omnichannel is an interesting trend that deserves a closer look and is worth considering for your own company.
+There are many indications that multichannel will become the future of the marketing.
+Here are the three most important points to consider when planning the implementation of an omnichannel strategy.

 - Channels of communication,